How and Why Your Business’s SER Rating Might Have Changed

 How Can I Help Impact My SER Rating?

 The SER Rating is based upon data available to Dun & Bradstreet.
 Ensuring that Dun & Bradstreet has your most recent financial data and Trade References may impact your company’s SER Rating.
 Keep in mind that many variables go into calculating the SER Rating.
-To learn more about submitting business information, visit D‑U‑N‑S® Manager.
-Trade References can be submitted to Dun & Bradstreet for acceptance and approval* using Dun & Bradstreet’s CreditBuilder™ Plus product.
+If you need to submit updates to the business information in your Dun & Bradstreet credit file, you can view and request updates to your company’s information for free with D‑U‑N‑S® Manager.
+Trade References can be submitted to Dun & Bradstreet for review, verification, and possible acceptance* using Dun & Bradstreet’s CreditBuilder™ Plus product.

 Keeping an Eye on Your Dun & Bradstreet Business Credit File